Project-OpenBytes/portex/docs/source/schema/type_import.rst

       -  |  The alias of the imported type.
 If this field is given, it will replace the
          |  ``imports.types.<index>.name`` as the unique identifier of the imported type.
-         |  This field is useful for solving the type name conflicts in different package.
+         |  This field is useful for solving the type name conflicts in different packages.

 .. _dot-grammar:

 Dot Grammar
 ===========

-The **doc grammar** is used for referencing pre-defined schema structures.
+The **doc grammar** is used for referencing pre-defined type.

 Dot grammar is:

 #.
-Base on the file path of the schema structure file;
+Based on the file path of the schema structure file;
 #.
 Use dot ``.`` to replace the file separator ( ``/`` for Linux and ``\`` for Windows);
 #.
 Remove the file extension.